srkvatsa/Diffusion-Notes/Lecture Notes on Diffusion Models.md

+# Lecture Notes on Diffusion Models

 Written by Srivatsa Kundurthy & Alex Kozik, based on Cornell CS 4782 Lecture on Diffusion Models II.
 # Recap: Generative Models

 What should be clear at this point is that generative modeling is a fundamentally challenging task.